Peer Networks – bringing together local business leaders

 Action Hampshire is pleased to be working with the Solent LEP on the England-wide Peer Networks programme.
 This is a combination of peer support – based on the Action Learning framework that we use in our training programmes with the School for Social Entrepreneurs – and one-to-one coaching, mentoring, and advice.
 All free of charge!

 Partnering with us to deliver the one-to-one support are local businesses Living Your Learning and Peas in a Pod.
-We are delighted to be working with them to run 5 cohorts of participants, with a total of over 40 managers and directors of local small to medium enterprises (SMEs), including charities and social enterprises.
+We are delighted to be working with them to run 3 cohorts of participants, with a total of around 30 managers and directors of local small to medium enterprises (SMEs), including charities and social enterprises.

 Interested in taking part?

-We are recruiting participants for our four cohorts which are starting in the autumn, so please get in touch!
-Your main work location has to be in the Solent LEP area and there are a few other criteria to take part in the programme (with some flexibility – see below):
+We are recruiting participants so please get in touch!
+You must have a trading address in the Solent LEP area and there are a few other criteria to take part in the programme (with some flexibility – see below):